fdeblasio/pokeemerald-expansion/README.md

 - EVs now give one stat increase for every EV but cap out at 63 (individual)/127 (total).
 This will lead to the same stats as the old system but easier to train
 - Bird Keepers now use the overworld sprite of male Psychics since it looks more like them than the blond sprite
 - Houndour was added to the Hoenn Pokédex to give Team Magma more variety
-- Frontier Brains have updated teams
-- Battle Pyramid wild Pokémon have been updated
 - Pokémon can now be listed as orange in the Pokédex
 - Underwater areas now connect better
 - Mirage Island now appears every other day